Trump put up walls to immigrants, with stinging rhetoric and barriers made of steel and regulation

 Some of the immigration restrictionists who back Trump have urged him to run more aggressively on his record, dismayed that the issue has been less central to his reelection than during the 2016 campaign.

 The president’s surrogates have championed it for him.
 Chad Wolf, Trump’s fifth and favorite Homeland Security chief, convened reporters in Texas on Thursday to extol the president’s record and autograph a border wall plaque engraved with Trump’s name to mark the completion of 400 new miles.
-And Miller had a call with reporters this week to depict Biden’s immigration proposals as an existential threat that would trigger “a rush on the border on a global scale” and bankrupt the United States with a flood of newcomers.
+And Miller had a call with reporters this past week to depict Biden’s immigration proposals as an existential threat that would trigger “a rush on the border on a global scale” and bankrupt the United States with a flood of newcomers.

 White House aides and advisers long ago ceded control of the issue to Miller, giving him unrivaled influence over Trump’s agenda.
 Miller was the person who could best channel the president’s gut-level impulses on the issue, and fighting with him on the issue would ultimately hurt one’s political capital in the White House, two former officials said.